BuGlessRB/outperform/README.md

   - `list`<br />
     An array of values for a `select`, `checkbox` or `radio` element.
     Every entry needs to satisfy the following rules:
-    - `select` values should contain one or two strings followed by an optional option object per row.
+    - `select` values should contain one or two strings (separate value is optional) followed by an optional option object per row.
     - `checkbox` and `radio` values should contain a single string, or a single string followed by an option object, or a full fielddescription array.